 Palm trees frame postcard views of boats slicing through blue-green water as swooping birds cry overhead.
 Miles of mucky grass, once derided as worthless swamp, shelter an incredible range of wildlife, from the elegant (great blue herons) to the fearsome (alligators).
 A three-day trip, especially during the relatively bug-free winter, reveals the splendor and fragility of the subtropical beauty.
 An extra day can add the breathtaking vistas of water on every horizon.

-Afternoon: To view the gorgeous fish and surreal formations of the reef, you can stay dry (glass-bottom boat) or get wet (snorkeling or scuba diving boat tours).
+To view the gorgeous fish and surreal formations of the reef, you can stay dry and cruise in a glass-bottom boat or get up close with snorkeling or scuba diving boat tours.
 Other boat trips let you snorkel among the bayfront mangroves.
-Or you can rent a canoe or kayak and wander on your own.
-(Guided canoe and kayak trips take place January through April.)
+Guided canoe and kayak trips run January through April, but you can also rent a canoe or kayak and wander the waters on your own.
 The park also offers fishing and camping, as well as immense numbers of birds and the rare American crocodile.

-Morning: Take a slight detour on your way to Everglades National Park, and stop at the sprawling Robert Is Here fruit stand in Homestead for an education about tropical fruit, park tips, a fresh-fruit milkshake and maybe a Key lime pie to go (closed September and October).
-Drive north on Krome Avenue/State Route 997, turn left on the Tamiami Trail (U.S. 41) and travel 18 miles to the park’s Shark Valley Visitor Center.
+Take a slight detour on your way to Everglades National Park, and stop at the sprawling Robert Is Here fruit stand in Homestead, open November through August, for an education about tropical fruit, park tips, a fresh-fruit milkshake, or even a Key lime pie to go.
+Then drive north on Krome Avenue/State Route 997, turn left on the Tamiami Trail (U.S. 41) and travel 18 miles to the park’s Shark Valley Visitor Center.
 The two-hour, naturalist-narrated tram tour gives you a great sense of how the Everglades—a very wide, shallow, slow river—works.

-Afternoon: Continue west on the Tamiami Trail to Collier Avenue, and then south to the park’s visitor center in Everglades City.
+Continue west on the Tamiami Trail to Collier Avenue, and then south to the park’s visitor center in Everglades City.
 Try a grab-and-go lunch around one or more of the naturalist-narrated boat tours through the mangrove maze known as Ten Thousand Islands.
-You’ll encounter abundant birds, probably some alligators and dolphins and maybe even a manatee.
+You’ll encounter abundant birds, probably some alligators, dolphins, and maybe even a manatee.

-Morning: See the Everglades by airboat—it’s like roaring along the water in an open-cockpit airplane.
-Speedy's Airboat Tours, across the street from The Ivey House, offers hour-long trips (bring earplugs and a jacket).
-Lunch on seafood at the waterfront Camellia Street Grill (closed June through September).
-Then take Collier Avenue north to the Tamiami Trail, and head east to Big Cypress National Preserve’s Oasis Visitor Center.
+See the Everglades by airboat—it’s like roaring along the water in an open-cockpit airplane, just be sure to bring earplugs and a jacket.
+Get a fresh seafood lunch at a waterfront spot before taking Collier Avenue north to the Tamiami Trail, heading east to Big Cypress National Preserve’s Oasis Visitor Center.

-Afternoon: Big Cypress Preserve safeguards the heart of Big Cypress Swamp, a vital water source for the Everglades.
-From December to April, rangers lead a fascinating mix of wildlife walks, canoe trips, bike rides, campfire programs and even a night boardwalk stroll.
+Big Cypress Preserve safeguards the heart of Big Cypress Swamp, a vital water source for the Everglades.
+From December to April, rangers lead a fascinating mix of wildlife walks, canoe trips, bike rides, campfire programs, and even a nighttime boardwalk stroll.
 Just east of the visitor center is a must-visit: Big Cypress Gallery, which features ethereal black-and-white photographs of the preserve and other Florida landscapes.

-Morning: Catch the 8a.m. ferry to Dry Tortugas National Park.
-The Yankee Freedom III runs about $170 for adults, and includes admission to the park.
-Fares also include breakfast and lunch, snorkel gear and a tour of Fort Jefferson.
+Catch the 8a.m. ferry to Dry Tortugas National Park.
+Book a day-long tour to get admission to the park, meals, your snorkel gear, and a tour of Fort Jefferson at the park.

-Evening: Back in Key West, catch the freewheeling circus of street performers and artisans who salute every sunset at the Mallory Square dock.
-Then cap off your trip with a delicious dinner at Conch Republic Seafood Company at the Bight (the historic seaport).
+Back in Key West, catch the freewheeling circus of street performers and artisans who salute every sunset at the Mallory Square dock.
+Then cap off your trip with a delicious dinner at Bight, a historic seaport.

-Transportation: Miami International Airport is larger, closer to the parks.
-Fort Lauderdale-Hollywood is less crowded and is served by discount carriers Southwest and JetBlue.
+Miami International Airport is larger and closer to the parks.
+Fort Lauderdale-Hollywood Airport is less crowded and is served by some discount airlines.
 On the Gulf Coast, all major airlines fly into Southwest Florida International near Fort Myers.